tobias-weiss-ai-xr/tobias-weiss-ai-xr.github.io/content/about/index.md

 IT things are fine as well :).
 What really hooked me was and still is Linux.
 After school and apprenticeship I worked as system administrator.
 Nowadays, I am still maintaining some systems but most of the time goes into coding.
-I view back of quiet a history of projects with a broad variety of tool stacks.
+I view back of quite a history of projects with a broad variety of tool stacks.

 A few years ago I decided to work on my formal education and moved to Jena, a beautiful city in Thurighia.
 During my studies I had the opportunity to go on a one year visit to Borlänge, Sweden.
 It was one of the best parts in my life so far.